Earth1283/pymcl/README.md

 # 🎮 PyMCL

-A Python Minecraft Launcher - easily manage and launch Minecraft instances with a simple, intuitive interface.
+A Python Minecraft Launcher - easily manage and launch Minecraft instances with a simple, intuitive interface and multiple distribution methods.

 ## ✨ Features